ojosproject/website/public/static/data/welcome-home.md

 ## What's in a domain? (and why a `.org`?)

-A domain is an identity.
-Domains open a world of possibilities, whether it's an email address, subdomains, or even Fediverse handles... although people don't quite use that yet.
+For the general public, a domain is a website such as `wikipedia.org`.
+At the same time, a domain is an identity.
+It helps identifying valid email addresses and subdomains.
 I've been wanting to get a domain for the Ojos Project for a while now for the sole purpose of identity.

 The reason we're a `.org` is because I want to follow the path of other open-source projects, such as [GNOME](https://gnome.org/) and [KDE](https://kde.org/), both with `.org` domains.
 A `.com` is often associated with "commercial", while a `.org` is associated with "organization".

 My goal for the Ojos Project, whether it stays as undergraduate research or goes beyond that, is to ensure we provide free and open-source software in the healthcare space, similar to [GNU Health](https://www.gnuhealth.org/).
+We are not a commercial project.

 ## Subdomains